-- Reverse-engineering (understanding the design and its properties and functions) - Manipulation of the hardware and TSF data, as well as - Undetected manipulation of User data (i.e., Flash array) - O.Abuse-Func Protection against Abuse of Functionality
+- Reverse-engineering (understanding the design and its properties and functions); - Manipulation of the hardware and TSF data, as well as; - Undetected manipulation of User data (i.e. Flash array).

+O.Abuse-Func - Protection against Abuse of Functionality

-The TOE must prevent the abuse of functions not intended for use after TOE delivery in order to (i) disclose sensitive user data stored in the TOE or (ii) manipulate sensitive user data stored in the TOE.
+The TOE must prevent that functions of the TOE which may not be used after TOE Delivery can be abused in order to (i) disclose sensitive user data stored in the TOE, (ii) manipulate sensitive user data stored in the TOE.

-• O.Leak-Inherent - Protection against Inherent Information Leakage
+O.Leak-Inherent - Protection against Inherent Information Leakage

-The TOE must provide protection against the disclosure of confidential data stored and processed in the TOE:
+The TOE must provide protection against disclosure of confidential data stored and processed in the TOE:

-- By measurement and analysis of the shape and amplitude of signals (for example on the power, clock, or I/O lines). and - By measurement and analysis of the time between events found by measuring signals (for instance on the power, clock, or I/O lines). - O.Leak-Forced Protection against Forced Information Leakage
+- By measurement and analysis of the shape and amplitude of signals (for example on the power, clock, or I/O lines); and - By measurement and analysis of the time between events found by measuring signals (for instance on the power, clock, or I/O lines).

+O.Leak-Forced - Protection against Forced Information Leakage

-The TOE must be protected against the disclosure of confidential data processed in the TOE (using methods as described under O.Leak-Inherent), even if the information leakage is not inherent but caused by the attacker:
+The TOE must be protected against disclosure of confidential data processed in the TOE (using methods as described under O.Leak-Inherent) even if the information leakage is not inherent but caused by the attacker:

-- By forcing a malfunction (refer to "Protection against Malfunction due to Environmental Stress O.Malfunction"). and/or - By physical manipulation (refer to "Protection against Physical Manipulation -O.Phys-Manipulation").
+- By forcing a malfunction (refer to "Protection against Malfunction due to Environmental Stress O.Malfunction"); and/or - By a physical manipulation (refer to "Protection against Physical Manipulation O.Phys-Manipulation").